-By this time we are typically pretty full.
-But we finish up at the Dusit Thai.
+By the time we leave the Warehouse, we are typically pretty full, but we typically finish up at the Dusit Thai.
 We order spring rolls to go, as these are our favorite and take them down the ally next door to Jasper’s Tavern where we typically find live music or a DJ on the weekends (these will be coming back as Covid restrictions lift).
 If there is a wait on our order, we’ll hit Jasper’s first, order a drink while we wait and send one of our party to pick up the order from the Thai restaurant next door.

 If you choose to dine in and try an entree, my favorite is the fried rice with scallops.
 Sweet and creamy, this is unlike any fried rice I’ve eaten.
 This is the perfect dish to split at the end of a food tour as it isn’t heavy and there is enough in an order to satisfy two people.
 If you like spicy, we recoment the mussels – but be warned, they are hot.